 Looks pretty easy right?

-The bright green one turned out better.
+The single color, bright green, giant gummy bear turned out better.

 You can find products you need to create this homemade gummy candy at Amazon.com (commission earned for sales).